 While most people consider Junket to be a heads-exploding-with-creativity vintage/thrift shop, we’ve got a bigger mission: to identify scalable solutions to a range of social and environmental challenges as relate to human consumption and our collective perception of waste (i.e. what is waste, who’s responsible for this stuff…and if I’m responsible, then what?), and to get these ideas moving.
-With four years now under our belts, these ideas are also expanding in complexity and scale.
+With six years now under our belts, these ideas are also expanding in complexity and scale.

 In the interest of increasing consumer awareness of the importance of reuse as a solution to environmental and social constraints (air quality, water quality, climate mitigation, human rights), we are actively engaged in studying the environmental impact of our customers’ choices at Junket: anything that goes back into social circulation as a result of resale at Junket gets weighed and classified by material type — and we use that data to understand how individual consumers – and small groups of people – are offsetting factors like carbon dioxide emissions and landfill volume through reuse purchasing choices.